jason-s13r/1j.nz/content/posts/new-site-with-hugo.md

 I've built a new site using [Hugo](https://gohugo.io/).
 I hope this can help me with making a few things simpler.

-I've got a small python script that gets gists from Github and builds a file for Hugo to understand.
+I've got a small python script that gets my [Github gists](https://gist.github.com/master5o1/) and builds them as files for Hugo to understand.

+I've imported a bunch of old [blogger](https://master5o1.blogspot.com/) posts.